-At 14, Angelina beat more than 500 teenagers at a talent competition in Hunan, China.
-The result landed her several radio programs in Chinese radio talk shows and music radios, which in turn paved the way for a career on the entertainment industry.
+At 14, Angelina beat more than 5,000 teenagers at a talent competition in China.
+The result landed her several radio programs in Chinese radio talk shows and music radios, as well as TV programs, which in turn paved the way for a career in the entertainment industry.

-Angelina’s passion in finance industry was triggered by “Stock Market Live”, the 1st daily live stock market program in Information Channel, Hunan State TV Station, China, which was hosted by Angelina.
+Angelina was discovered by the president of the Information Channel at Hunan TV (aka Hunan Broadcasting System).
+Her passion in the finance industry was triggered by “Stock Market Live”, the 1st daily live stock market program in the Information TV Channel, which was hosted by Angelina.

 After her first TV program’s success, Angelina became the on-air-broadcaster of “Information Café”, which was aired Monday through Friday, providing Chinese stock information during Hunan news morning show; providing mid-day market updates and 3 PM market closing report.

 Simultaneously, Angelina was also an on-air-broadcaster of the following TV programs:

 1. “Market Information”, announcing and commentating new product release to the consumer’s market;

 2. “Financial Market Talk Show”, a live TV show, Monday through Friday, talking with local traders, finance experts, and professional analysts about their analysis of the day’s stock market;

 3. “Weekend Stock Market Salon”, a live show, recapping the world markets of the week.

 In her pre-recorded TV program, called “Book Era”, she interviewed authors and critics, and reviewed newly published bestselling books in China.
 This TV program had a substantial influence on Angelina’s views of education systems between the US and China.

 Angelina received the top level of National Mandarin Communication Certification (PSC) in 2001 in China.
 Her accurate mandarin pronunciation and model voice enabled her taking various voice over projects.